 Providing Dependable Legal Counsel and Experienced Representation for Partnership Disputes

-Although a partnership business may be established with good intentions, it is not necessarily the right fit for everyone.
-It isn’t surprising then that disputes may arise over the course of time, leading to the partners deciding to part their ways through partnership dissolution.
-Sometimes, partnerships end amicably but other times when the company partners/shareholders are at odds over a dispute that is difficult to resolve, then seeking legal representation is necessary for defending their interests.
+Although entering into a partnership may be established with good intentions, it is not necessarily the right fit for everyone.
+Over the course of time, differences may arise in how decisions are made in the company, leading the partners to seek partnership dissolution.
+Sometimes, partnerships end amicably but other times when the dispute too is difficult to resolve, seeking legal representation is necessary for defending their interests.
 This is where we can help.

-At the Law Office of Michael L. Dear, we provide dependable counsel that is backed by our commitment to client service for individuals, business owners, entrepreneurs and corporations across Orlando, Florida.
-Whether you need to enforce a partnership agreement to protect your business from unfair competition from the former partner or challenge an over-reaching and non-compete document that your former company is imposing on you, we can provide you with high quality and reliable representation to safeguard your legal and financial interests.
+At the Law Office of Michael L. Dear, we provide dependable counsel that is backed by our commitment to client service for individuals, business owners, entrepreneurs, and corporations across Central Florida.
+Whether you need to enforce a partnership agreement to protect your business from unfair competition, or challenge an over-reaching non-compete document that your former company is imposing on you, we can provide you with high quality and reliable representation to safeguard your legal and financial interests.

 Our experienced partnership dissolution lawyers can protect your rights in partnership dispute matters caused by:

 - Force outs and freezeouts of partners

 - Dissolution of businesses